 I remember how daunting it can be to take the first steps, to send that first email or pick up the phone.
 I want you to know that I get it, and will make every effort to make it as easy and stress-free as possible for you to get in touch.

-I admire and respect anyone brave enough to start the inner work of counselling and psychotherapy.
+I genuinely admire and respect anyone brave enough to start the inner work of counselling and psychotherapy.

 I respond to all enquiries promptly - If you send me an email, a text or leave me a voicemail I will usually get back to you within 24 hours, often much sooner.